katzerax/kmod/README.md

 Follow the steps to set game installation path, install .NET 8.0 and then install GDWeave.

-Download the latest release KMod.zip file: https://github.com/katzerax/kmod/releases/latest/download/KMod.zip

-Navigate to Mod Manager in HLS, under 3rd party mods click "Import Zip", navigate to the downloaded KMod.zip file and import it.

-## Installation Method 2: R2Modman (WIP)
--
+Navigate to Available Mods in HLS, click on KMod (search for KMod if necessary), click install.
+This will install the mod correctly and you do not need to do anything further.
+It takes the latest release from the Thunderstore page.

-## Installation Method 3: Manual
+## Installation Method 2: Manual
 Requires GDWeave https://github.com/NotNite/GDWeave

 Download the latest release KMod.zip file: https://github.com/katzerax/kmod/releases/latest/download/KMod.zip